ecmwf-ifs/dwarf-p-cloudsc/README.md

 - prototype1: includes the cloud scheme from IFS that is naturally suited to host-type machines and optimized on the Cray system at ECMWF.
+- Prototype 2: A cleaned up version of the CLOUDSC prototype that is validates runs against platform and language agnostic off-line reference data via serialbox.
+The kernel code also is slightly cleaner than the one in prototype 1.
+Note: To run this prototype, please install with serialbox enabled (default in bundle) and run protoype1 once in the build directory.
+- Prototype 3: Standalone C version of the kernel that has been generated by ECMWF tools.
+This requires the serialbox validation mechanism as above.

 Third Party Requirements
 ------------------------